 I keep active by exercising, of course.
 When I say exercise, I don’t mean to push myself until I can’t anymore.
 I just stay active and healthy.
 Every single day, I walk around my neighborhood for at least 45 minutes.
 This way I can stay in shape.

-The most important part about sickle cell is to always drink water!
+The most important part about sickle cell anemia in children is to always drink water!
 Hydration is the most important part about being or getting active, period.
 I unfortunately cannot participate in contact sports such as football, basketball or wrestling.
 I was really sad and upset about that.
 I went to the coach and told him why I was upset, and he made a way for me to still be on the team.
 He gave me a job to be manager of our school’s football team!
 The reason I am telling you this is because there is always a way.
-Most people think sickle cell is a bad thing but really it is not so bad.
+Most people think sickle cell anemia in children is a bad thing but really it is not so bad.

 Before, I mentioned how I found out that there are a lot more people like me.
 Well, two years ago I heard of this camp in Scottsville, Kentucky, called Center for Courageous Kids.
 At first I was a little skeptical about going camping because I’m not very much of a woods guy, but you never know the future until you create it, so I decided to go.

 It was amazing meeting more than 300 kids just like me.
 I was speechless!
 When I’m there, I feel like a whole new person around people who feel what I’m going through.
 CCK has awesome activities you can choose from.
 They’re so helpful and use teamwork to solve every problem.
 I go to CCK twice every year.
 You can come to CCK, too.
 Even if you feel you are alone, you’re not!

 • Exercise at least 15-35 minutes a day.